sinaahmadi/RNN/README.md

 # Recurrent Neural Network Models for Error Correction

 This repository provides the source code of various models that have been described in [my master's thesis](http://sinaahmadi.github.io/files/[SinaAhmadi]Masters_thesis.pdf).
-This project aims at implementing and evaluating neural network models, in particular, Recurrent Neural Network (RNN), Bidirectional Neural Network (BRNN), Sequence-to-Sequence (seq-to-seq) models and finally, attention-based Sequence-to-Sequence models.
-The following figure illustrated an encoder-decoder model predicting the corrected form of the given incorrect phrase.
+This project aims at implementing and evaluating neural network models, in particular, Recurrent Neural Network (RNN), Bidirectional Recurrent Neural Network (BRNN), Sequence-to-Sequence (seq-to-seq) models and finally, attention-based mechanism in Sequence-to-Sequence models.
+The following figure illustrates an encoder-decoder model predicting the corrected form of the given incorrect phrase.

 ![An encoder-decoder model for error correction](imgs/encoder_decoder.png "Recurrent Neural Network" )